Ging Gang Goolie: Origin

-In 1905 the song, with Scandinavian spelling of the gibberish, was presented at a New Year's cabaret in Gothenburg, Sweden.
+In 1905 the song, with Scandinavian spelling of the gibberish, was presented at a New Year's revue in Gothenburg, Sweden.
 The lyrics and the melody were presumably derived from student singing in Central Europe.
-Robert Baden-Powell is often quoted as the originator of the song, but there is no evidence that he was involved in its creation nor its introduction.
-After early adoption by the Scandinavian Scout organisations, the song became eventually (starting in the 1940s and 1950s) a global hit among Scouts.
-The Ging Gang melody is today the same as in 1905, whereas the spelling of the lyrics has changed in translations.
+Robert Baden-Powell is often quoted as the originator of the song, but there is no evidence that he was involved in its creation or introduction.
+After early adoption by the Scandinavian Scout organisations, the song eventually became (starting in the 1940s and 1950s) a global hit among Scouts.
+The melody is the same today as in 1905, whereas the spelling of the lyrics has changed in translations.